guigrpa/docx-templates/docs/templates/README.md

 });
 ```

-### For Browser
+## Browser usage

-When using docx-templates in browser, you cannot provide template as a path: you have to provide it as a buffer.
+When using docx-templates in the browser, you cannot provide the template as a path: you have to provide the template contents as a buffer.
 For example, get a File object with:

 ```html
 <input type="file">